ty-jiro/streamerbot-websocket-connector/README.md

 ## Installation
-Extract StreamerbotConnector folder into res://addons/ Enable addon in Project Settings (Project > Project Settings > Plugins)
+Extract StreamerbotConnector folder into res://addons/ Enable addon in Project Settings (Project > Project Settings > Plugins) Close Project Settings and reopen them
+Go to the Streamer.bot settings (Project > Project Settings > General > Streamer.bot > Config) and make sure your settings match your Streamer.bot WebSocket Server (in Streamer.bot).
+If you're leaving everything as default, you don't have to touch this.

 ## Creating a Connection
 Add a StreamerBot node to your scene and extend the script, or create a script and make an autoload.
 Fill out the IP and port of your Streamer.bot WebSocket Server.